gizembrasser/express-events/doc.md

 - Start the server in the folder you want to test with < npm run dev >, then run < npm test >.
 - Restart the server with < npm run dev > every time you execute a test.

+# Connect app to a database

+# Install Prisma

+# Initiate Prisma Client

+# Create schemas of datamodel

+# Create seed file to seed the database with existing data

+# Use Prisma for queries (CRUD) and querying relationships

+# Migrate schema changes